mnabil1718/sukses-test/Architecture.md

 on millions of rows theres optimizations to further reduce latency & load time.

-- INDEXES on frequently queried columns.
+- INDEXES on frequently queried columns. in this case like author_id.
 - CURSOR pagination instead of OFFSET to employ constant time lookup.
+But we will lose jumping page flexibility to arbitrary pages.
 - DB partition.
 - Sharding to distribute DB across servers and instances.
 - Connection pooling